Dunning Agent

 We analyse your specific finance process and show how this agent fits into your system landscape.
 30 minutes, no preparation needed.

-13 steps, 12 deterministic (R) + 1 human (court action escalation).
-Under EU AI Act: not high-risk (Annex III enumeration excludes financial collections without person-affecting decisions on creditworthiness assessment - that is a separate Annex III item).
-Under SOX 404: AR ECL provisioning is a key control - the Agent's Decision Log provides PCAOB-testable evidence.
-Big-4 auditors increasingly cite AR provisioning as the most common material-weakness finding (PCAOB 2023 Annual Report inspection findings).
+Of the 13 steps, 12 are rule-based (R) and one is human (the court-action escalation).
+Under the EU AI Act the Agent is not high-risk, since financial collections without a person-affecting creditworthiness decision fall outside the Annex III enumeration.
+Under SOX 404, AR ECL provisioning is a key control, and the Agent's Decision Log provides PCAOB-testable evidence; Big-4 auditors increasingly cite AR provisioning as the most common material-weakness finding in the PCAOB 2023 Annual Report inspection findings.

-For UK + EU + US combined operations: the Agent applies the most-stringent retention rule globally (default 10 years per EU VAT Directive Art.
-246) for dunning correspondence.
-Personal data of debtors (name, address, payment behaviour, dispute history) is processed under UK GDPR Art.
-6(1)(f) legitimate interest + ICO credit reporting guidance, EU GDPR Art.
-6(1)(f) + national credit-reporting laws, and US FCRA + state laws (CCPA in California, NY SHIELD Act).
+For combined UK, EU, and US operations the Agent applies the most stringent retention rule globally - by default 10 years under EU VAT Directive Art.
+246 - to dunning correspondence.
+Debtor personal data such as name, address, payment behaviour, and dispute history is processed under UK GDPR Art.
+6(1)(f) legitimate interest with ICO credit-reporting guidance, EU GDPR Art.
+6(1)(f) with national credit-reporting laws, and the US FCRA with state laws such as the California CCPA and the NY SHIELD Act.
 FDCPA Sec.
-1692c restrictions apply to consumer debt only - never to B2B commercial collections.
-Regulation F (CFPB 2021) overlays FDCPA with explicit time-place restrictions (8 a.m.-9 p.m. local debtor time) and 7-in-7 communication caps.
+1692c restrictions apply only to consumer debt, never to B2B commercial collections, and Regulation F (CFPB 2021) overlays the FDCPA with explicit time-and-place restrictions (8 a.m. to 9 p.m. local debtor time) and a 7-in-7 communication cap.

 Assessment